kmoreland126/Taylor-Swift-Fall2025-SQA/SQA-REPO.md

 Core detection such as getCSVData and getAllPythonFilesinRepo allow for high-level audit trail.
 The timestamp and caller function is implemented in log_event by allowing for every time and place being recorded.

+The output is being storaed at forensics.log in the root.

 Step 4c: